hgeaydem/openshift-virt-labs/README.md

 ### Getting Started

-Your RHPDS email will provide full intructions for setting up your access including your unique username, UID, and passwords.
+RHPDS provides full intructions for setting up your access including your unique username, UID, and passwords.

-But for simplicity, you need to do only a few things:
+Here are the details to use them:

 1) SSH to the bastion host created for you and port forward your local hosts' port 8080 to the squid port on the bastion (3128)